Bronze Age Shipwrecks in the Mediterranean Sea

 The exhibition is a fascinating journey back in time to the Late Bronze Age.
 It provides a glimpse into the world of ancient trade and the wealth and sophistication of the civilizations that once thrived in the Mediterranean region.

-The renovations are being carried out to improve the museum's facilities and to make it more accessible to visitors.
+Renovations began in 2018 to improve the museum's facilities and to make it more accessible to visitors.
 The new museum will have a larger exhibition space, a new auditorium, and a new research centre.

 References